insight-centre/saffron/FORMATS.md

 * `termExtraction`: Which element contains the following properties to define:
     * `threshold` : Sets a minimum Saffron score for the terms retrieved

-    * `maxTerms` : Sets the maximum number of terms retrieved
+    * `maxTerms` : Sets the maximum number of terms to extract .
+Default to 100

-    * `ngramMin` : Sets the minimum number of words that can make up a term
+    * `ngramMin` : Sets the shortest length of term to consider (in terms of number of words).
+Default to 1

-    * `ngramMax` : Sets the maximum number of words that can make up a term
+    * `ngramMax` : Sets the longest length of term to consider  (in terms of number of words).
+Default to 4

-    * `minTermFreq` : Sets the number of times a term must appear in the dataset to be retrieved
+    * `minTermFreq` : Sets the number of times a term must appear in the dataset to be retrieved.
+Default to 2

-    * `maxDocs` : A limit on the number of documents that can be contained in the corpus (default to 2147483647)
+    * `maxDocs` : A limit on the number of documents that can be contained in the corpus (default to 2147483647) **to be checked**

     * `method` : Choose between two ranking procedures: "voting" (algorithm that integrates multiple score functions) and "single" (only one score function)